Orai railway station

 Orai Railway Station is a railway station on Jhansi–Kanpur rail line of North Central Railway in Jalaun district, Uttar Pradesh.
 Its code is ORAI.
 It serves Orai city.
 The station consists of four platforms.
 The platforms are well sheltered.
-The station is a lies between Kanpur–Jhansi section and well connected to all over India and station comes under the "model railway station" category.
+The station lies between Kanpur–Jhansi section and well connected to all over India and station comes under the "model railway station" category.

 Trains

 The following trains run from Orai railway station: